 How is Low Sperm Count Treated?

-Low sperm count is diagnosed when the sperm count is less than 15 million sperm per millilitre of semen.
+Low sperm count is diagnosed when the semen count is less than 15 million sperm per millilitre of semen.
 Low sperm count treatment in Delhi depends on the cause of low sperm count.
-There are many known causes for low sperm count and if all of these known causes are analyzed and negative, the cause of low sperm count falls into the idiopathic cause category for low sperm count.
+There are many known causes for less sperm count and if all of these known causes are analyzed and negative, the cause of less sperm count falls into the idiopathic cause category for less sperm count.

 How is low sperm count treated?